insovs/Optimization-Windows/Peripherals/USB/Root HUB/README.md

-# 🔌 USB Hub Power Management — Disable Selective Suspend
+# 🔌 USB Hub Power Management — (Disable Selective Suspend etc Features)

 **Eliminates USB power-saving features on all hubs and controllers to ensure stable, uninterrupted and low-latency connections.**